TahaKazi11/Gamemaker-Competition-Project/README.md

 # gamemaker-competition-project
-This game is called Amnesia: The Fatal Dream, a GameMaker competition game project.
-It is using the GameMaker Language and is a 2D platformer.
+This game is called Amnesia: The Fatal Dream, which is game project created for a GameMaker competition.
+It is using the GameMaker Engine and is a 2D platformer.

 It has a Story mode and an endless Nightmare mode.